kernsteinist/Interpreter-Codes/README.md

 The process of finding the structure in the stream of tokens, or put differently, the process of recognizing a phrase in the stream of tokens is called parsing.
 The part of an interpreter or compiler that performs that job is called a parser.

+by the way, we fixed below issues.

+1.Handle whitespace characters anywhere in the input string 2.Consume multi-digit integers from the input 3.Subtract two integers (currently it can only add integers)